gooddata/gooddata-python-sdk/README.md

 -  gooddata-sdk: a Python SDK providing added value functions and convenience layers on top of the clients
 -  gooddata-fdw: a GD.CN Foreign Data Wrapper for PostgreSQL

+Code is compatible with Python 3.9 or newer.

 ## API Clients

 These are generated using the openapi-generator.
 The generated clients are fairly convoluted and can be tricky